SnorzMorz/Individual-Capstone-Project/README.md

 ~~~

 ### Web Scraping
 The first step for each stock is extracting the relevant information from the web such as the articles and fundamental information.
-Data such as the historic price and analyst ratings are gathered using the Yahoo finance API.
+The Yahoo finance API gathers data such as the historic price and analyst ratings.
 For web scraping, I used the Requests library to open the corresponding stock page on FINVIZ as well as to open the original article page.
 ~~~python
 def get_all_articles(ticker):
     finviz_url = "https://finviz.com/quote.ashx?t="